MohammedAK1991/google-auth-demo/README.md

 anywhere inside the <head> This is to install semantic ui.

 **NOTE**
-Alternatively, You may also use the conrresponding npm install commands to install GoogleOauth and semantic ui via the command line.
+Alternatively, You may also use the corresponding npm install commands to install GoogleOAuth and semantic ui via the command line.

 ## REFERENCES